PVieira04/CI-project-1/README.md

 I asked a real user to open my website on dektop.
 They used a mouse to navigate and this person has no accessibility requirements.
 This is how it went.

-- User opens the Master Maths website and reads the tagline.
+- User opens the MasterMaths website and reads the tagline.
 - User then reads the tutor information section and scrolls down.
 - User reads the heading for sections two and three of the Landing Page and then scrolls back up.
 - They click on the about link in the navigation bar and read the quote.